yinon-gold/mlops-dtu-project/reports/README.md

 > *addition to the main branch.
 To merge code we ...*
 >
 > Answer:
-Each new feature was created in a seperate branch and then pulled to develop.
-For the final release develop is pulled to main.
+﻿We adopted a systematic approach for feature development, where each new feature was crafted in a distinct branch, subsequently pulled into the 'develop' branch.
+For the final release, 'develop' was pulled into 'main'.
-We switched between branches as needed and did not have specific branches that belonged to only us.
+We fluidly switched between branches as per requirement, without any specific branches being exclusive to students.
-Branches and pull requests make it easier to section off features or changes so that they can later be pulled into the working tree without causing unncessary conflicts.
+The use of branches and pull requests greatly simplified the process.
+It facilitated the segregation of features or modifications, enabling their integration into the working tree at a later stage.

---- question 9 fill here ---
+This strategy minimized potential conflicts, ensuring a smooth, efficient workflow, and maintaining the integrity of the project.

 ### Question 10